mwendwav1789/Book-It-App/README.md

 2. Feel free to interact with the website as to your choosing.

 ## License
-This project is open-source and available under the MIT license
+This project is open-source and available under the MIT license.